Is this topic for you?

 As the disease gets worse, you may get depressed or angry and upset.
 The doctor may also prescribe medicines to help with these problems.

 How can you help your loved one with Alzheimer's disease?

 If you are or will be taking care of a loved one with Alzheimer's, start learning what you can expect.
 This can help you make the most of the person's abilities as they change.
 And it can help you deal with new problems as they arise.

 Your loved one will need more and more care as the disease gets worse.
-You may be able to give this care at home, or you may want to think about using a nursing home.
+You may be able to give this care at home.
+Or you may want to think about using assisted living or a nursing home.